 What is karma?

 Karma is a Divine all-pervasive law.
 It is a natural law – just like gravity is a natural law.
-It was made by God – and is an aspect of God.
 It is not about punishment, and certainly not about vengeance.
 It is perfectly exact, just and fair and applies to everything and everyone in creation.
 It can be speeded up, and slowed down – but never avoided; hence it is sometimes termed the law of inevitability.
 In essence it is Divine simplicity itself – but its manifestations can be highly complex.